spcoelho/Active-Stabilization/README.md

 # Active-Stabilization
 LabVIEW code

-The LabVIEW code here was developed for active stabilization
+The LabVIEW code here was developed for active stabilization/ 3D Focus locking

 To run the Simulation and Hardware software: